franiglesias/eventsourcing/README.md

 ## Setup

-You will need a `config/database.yml` or `config/config.yml` file with configuration to define connections with the database server.
-Structure is the same as that in a Symfony app:
+You will need a file with configuration to define connections with the database server.
+Predefined locations under the project's root are:

+    app/config/database.yml
+    config/database.yml
+    config/config.yml
+    database.yml
+    config.yml

+Structure is the same as that in a Symfony app.

     doctrine:
         dbal: